17teen/17teen/README.md

 <img src="https://komarev.com/ghpvc/?username=17teen&color=grey" alt="fax" width="" height="">
 </p>
 <p align="center">
 moving away from discord tools soon.
+For all those waiting to make my tools able to run on MacOS, you just have to wait till I have the energy 🤷🏿‍♂️
 <p align="center">
     ﹒
     <a href="https://discord.com/users/709827684888215582">discord</a>